 Managing your copyright

 Copyright is automatic once your creation is in a material form.
 There is no need to register it.
 As the author of a work or a maker of a film or sound recording, you will own the copyright in the first instance, as a general rule.
-For further detail on student vs staff vs University ownership of copyright in certain types of material, consult the QUT Intellectual Property policy.
+For further detail on student vs staff vs University ownership of copyright in certain types of material, consult the Intellectual Property Policy.

 Although there is no requirement to put a copyright statement on your work, it is good practice.
 It alerts the world to the fact that it is copyright material and advises who is the owner.
 You should give some thought to what you will allow people to do with your work.
 Do you want to reserve all rights to the owner, except for the user rights granted by the Copyright Act?
 In this case, you need do nothing, except put the copyright symbol © and Copyright Your_name 2014.

 Or do you want to allow certain users to do more?
 For example, you might be happy for people to copy your material for educational purposes.
 In this case, you should consider some of the alternatives to the all rights reserved approach to copyright.
 You can write your own copyright statement specifying what you will permit users to do.
 Another approach is to use a standard licence such as those provided by Creative Commons.
 The websites of these organisations contain a great deal of useful information on copyright and licensing content and take you through the process.
 Contact the Copyright Officer for more information.